danielsaidi/GestureButton/Sources/GestureButton/GestureButton.docc/GestureButton.md

 }
 ```

-You can customize the various delays and timeouts to take full control over how gestures are handled, for instance the time allowed between two taps for them to count as a double-tap.
+You can customize various delays and timeouts that determine how the button behaves, for instance the time for two taps to count as a double-tap.
+You can also inject a shared repeat timer if you need to coordinate events.